Let’s get the real fact about mowing on the hill.

 Although the ride on mower is more convenient than a push mower, it is suitable for a lawn with fewer ditch lines and comparatively flat.
 But it presents a great challenge for the steeper hill — the more vertical the slope, the higher the risks.
 While sitting on the riding mower, it is tough to grip over its balance.
 The machine can flip, and you might topple down the hill.
 It is merely recommended for the inclines much gentle.
 If the mountain has a 1-foot slope for every 4 feet terrain, it is called soft surface.

 Ride on slope and brush mower is specially designed for steep hills which can mow up to 35° grade.
 Tractor style riding mower carrying a pivoting front axle is worst for mowing a slope.
 Your mower might automatically tilt over because of this axle.
 Besides, this type of tractor has only rear brakes.
-So it might cause you to fail to break and slow down.
+So it might cause you to fail to brake and slow down.

 Self- propelled push mower